ramanagali/k8s-cluster/Readme.md

 ```sh
 ./bootstrap.sh
 ```
+---
+**NOTE:**
+If you are facing any errors in latest MacOS Sonama or latest, uninstall VirtualBox and re-install

+---

 ### 5. Install k8s Ingress Controller, Prometheus & Ingress resource
 * Run below command to Install latest Ingress Controller, Prometheus using helm.